 All existing posting guidelines apply.
 But for the sake of simplicity and ease of understanding, I am proposing that only two general guidelines be actively enforced:

-0. If you joined to crap on Apple, its customers or forum members, you're not long for this forum.
+0. If you're here to crap on Apple, its fans or its customers, you're not long for this forum.

 1. No personal attacks on members of AI.